ucan-wg/ts-ucan/README.md

 if (result === false) log("UCAN does not have this capability 🚨") else log("UCAN has the capability ✅ Info:", result.info, "Capability:", result.capability)

+// Comparing capabilities
+const a = {
+  with: { scheme: "scheme", hierPart: "hierPart" },
+  can: { namespace: "namespace", segments: [ "a", "B" ] }
+}

+const b = {
+  with: { scheme: "SCHEME", hierPart: "hierPart" },
+  can: { namespace: "NAMESPACE", segments: [ "A", "b" ] }
+}

+ucans.capability.isEqual(a, b)
+ucans.capability.resourcePointer.isEqual(a.with, b.with)
+ucans.capability.ability.isEqual(a.can, b.can)
 ```